Cal-CS-61A-Staff/cs61a-apps/docs/README.md

 ## Setup

 1. Clone the repo and switch into the `docs` directory.
+2. Create a new branch for your project using `git checkout -b docs/app-name`, where `app-name` is the name of the app you're documenting (use hyphens if the name is multiple words).
+If someone has already created this branch, omit the `-b` flag.
-2. Set up the Python environment using `python3 -m venv env` and `env/bin/pip install -r requirements.txt`, or simply `sicp venv` if you have `sicp` installed.
+3. Set up the Python environment using `python3 -m venv env` and `env/bin/pip install -r requirements.txt`, or simply `sicp venv` if you have `sicp` installed.
-3. Run the Sphinx autobuilder using `env/bin/sphinx-autobuild -b dirhtml .. _build`
+4. Run the Sphinx autobuilder using `env/bin/sphinx-autobuild -b dirhtml .. _build`
-4. Visit http://localhost:8000 to see the docs.
+5. Visit http://localhost:8000 to see the docs.

 Alternatively, to compile all docs once, run `env/bin/sphinx-build -b dirhtml .. _build`.
 This will generate an output